top of page

 After years of therapies, awareness, and healing practices, I am not fighting or be ashamed of them anymore; I instead embrace my inner demons, and on a good day, I employ their gifts too.
 That doesn't mean I don't loose my shit, I do, ask my husband.

 In the photo is my grandma, from my mother's side.
 She was the rock and glue of the family.
-Deeply flawed, witty, ahead of her time, funny, pain in a butt and in another life she could have lead an army if she wanted to.
+Deeply flawed, witty, ahead of her time, funny, pain in the butt and in another life, she could have led an army if she wanted to.

 I have a strong work ethic, organisational skills and the joy to celebrate without much reason from her.
-No matter what I do: scrubbing toilets, be a school governor, managing a restaurant or volunteers, parenting, event planner, I put all my heart, knowledge and body into it.
-As she always told me to do my best no matter what I do.
+No matter what I do: scrubbing toilets, being a school governor, managing a restaurant, volunteering, parenting, or event planning, I put all my heart, knowledge and body into it.
+She always told me to do my best no matter what I do.

 Nagymami .heic